You are on our United Kingdom site

 New laws on tipping were introduced in October 2024, which regulate how employers allocate tips, gratuities and service charges among workers and eligible agency workers (see here for an article we wrote at the time).
 As part of this, employers are required to introduce a written tips policy where qualifying tips, gratuities, and service charges are paid on more than an occasional and exceptional basis.

-The Employment Rights Bill strengthens this by requiring employers to consult with either recognised trade union representatives or workers’ representatives or (where there are no representatives) workers directly affected by the policy before preparing a first draft tipping policy and when reviewing such policy.
+The ERA 2025 strengthens this by requiring employers to consult with either recognised trade union representatives or workers’ representatives or (where there are no representatives) workers directly affected by the policy before preparing a first draft tipping policy and when reviewing such policy.
 Any tips policy must also be reviewed every three years from first implementation.
 Employers will also be required to make an anonymised summary of the views expressed in the consultation available to all workers of the employer at the place of business where the tips policy applies.

 Timing and developments